orchestral/testbench/docs/readme.md

 ### Custom Service Provider

-To load your package service provider override the `getPackageProviders`.
+To load your package service provider, override the `getPackageProviders`.

 ```php